 Stiglitz and Weiss (1981) argue that when borrowers are distinguishable, the lender may decide to deny credit to an entire group.
 This is their classic redlining argument.
-We expect the likelihood of this type of credit rationing to be higher in lowincome communities.
-Furthermore, because the value of collecting information on borrowers may be less in low-income markets [because of expectations of less aggregate per capita lending], the levels of imperfect information may be higher, in equilibrium, in low-income markets.
+We expect the likelihood of this type of credit rationing to be higher in high-minority communities.
+Furthermore, because the value of collecting information on borrowers may be less in high-minority markets [because of expectations of less aggregate per capita lending], the levels of imperfect information may be higher, in equilibrium, in high-minority markets.